riccihenrique/FaceRecognition_in_C/README.md

 A C++ app to face recognition using opencv and dlib

 # Dependences
 - Compile and configure Dlib to visual studio.
-Read the documentation on <a href="http://dlib.net/compile.html">Dlib Documentation</a>/br>
+Read the documentation on <a href="http://dlib.net/compile.html">Dlib Documentation</a></br>
-- Compile and configure Opencv to visual studio.
+- Compile and configure Opencv to visual studio. <a href="https://docs.opencv.org/master/d3/d52/tutorial_windows_install.html">This tutorial maybe help</a></br>

 # Train